thenose-samuel/react-assessment/README.md

 1. This is a boilder plate for TailwindCSS.

-2.Fork it and install it in your local machine and complete the following tasks
+2. Fork it and install it in your local machine and complete the following tasks

+3. After completing, please notify us to move further!

-## TASKS:
+## TASKS

 1. EASY: Create a routing system for pages: Homepage (/), Account Page (/account), Pincode Check Page (/pincode), Product Page (/product/{product_id}) [Nested routing and this should appear in the page]